FailAcademy/learning/wdp-vancouver/_slides/week-02/05-jquery-animation.md

 <iframe height='500' scrolling='no' title='jQuery, animate in Flexbox' src='//codepen.io/Onomicon/embed/preview/ZvqLYz/?height=500&theme-id=0&default-tab=js,result&embed-version=2' frameborder='no' allowtransparency='true' allowfullscreen='true' style='width: 100%;'>See the Pen <a href='https://codepen.io/Onomicon/pen/ZvqLYz/'>jQuery, animate in Flexbox</a> by Onomicon (<a href='https://codepen.io/Onomicon'>@Onomicon</a>) on <a href='https://codepen.io'>CodePen</a>.
 </iframe>

 ---

 # Mini Exercise

 We've seen quite a few things we can do with jQuery to animate.
 Let's spend a bit of time trying out animating a box.

-A codepen starting file has been setup for you.
-It has jQuery and jQuery easing added.
-There is also a small amount of css to create a box.
-The box is using position absolute so that we can animate properties like left and top.
+A **[starter Codepen](https://codepen.io/REDwdp/pen/wpQYdg)** has been setup for you with jQuery and jQuery easing added.
+There is also a small amount of CSS to create a box.
+The box is using absolute positioning so that we can animate properties like `left` and `top`.

-Try out some animation, e.g. try to make the box move from the left and other things like adjusting width, height.
+Try making the box move from the lef or adjusting width and height with animation.
 You could also try different timings, easing, and using functions which run once the animation is complete.

-<a href="https://codepen.io/REDwdp/pen/wpQYdg" target="_blank">Codepen animation practice</a>

 ---